 - Ignoring the revert rate.
 At the end of the promotional period, the 0% interest rate will revert to the standard purchase rate (which usually sits between 13% and 20%).
 Consider the revert interest rate before applying for the card so you understand how your debt will grow if you fail to repay your balance before the standard interest rate kicks in.

 - Only paying the minimum repayment.
 You'll be required to make minimum repayments, usually 2% or 3% of the total balance, each statement period.
 However, if you only match the minimum amount each month, you'll be unable to repay your entire balance when the 0% offer finishes.
 If you pay more than the minimum repayment, you'll have a much better chance of repaying your balance before the revert rate applies and you start paying a higher interest rate.
 If you're unable to repay your balance before the 0% purchase offer ends, a balance transfer might be the next step.

 - Ineligible transactions.
 The 0% offer only applies to eligible purchases.
 If you use your card for balance transfers, cash advances, government payments or other cash-equivalent transactions, they'll usually be charged at the standard rate unless a separate promotional offer applies.

 - Not taking advantage of the entire offer period.
 The 0% offer is available as soon as your card is approved, not from when you make your first purchase.
 So if your card offers a 0% offer for six months but you don't make a purchase or any repayments for the first month, you'll only have five more months to make repayments without incurring interest.
 If you have a big purchase in mind, make it as soon as possible and start making repayments immediately to get maximum value out of the offer length.

-The most popular questions about 0% purchase offers from our users
+Popular questions about 0% purchase credit card offers from our users

 Does the 0% purchase offer apply for foreign currency transactions when shopping overseas or online?